 “But that’s normal!”
 You respond.
 “Everybody who isn’t a trust fund baby has to work to pay their bills.”

 Yes, that’s correct.
 But many minimalists don’t have to work as much, because their financial needs are smaller.
 That’s the benefit of having less stuff to pay for; you can work part-time and choose what you want to do with the rest of your life.
+Or you can work just as much, save up a bunch of money, and then take off part of the year (or retire early).

 Consider your answers to my questions above.
 Did you care more about staying in the location you were familiar with, possibly with people you care about?
 Or was your concern more about being able to have every physical possession you lost?

-If you were torn between the two, here are some thoughts that may help tip you in a more minimalist direction:
+If you were torn between the two, here are some thoughts that may tip you in a more minimalist direction:

 If you worry about the financial cost of physical possessions, remember that you have already paid for them.
 Selling or giving them away does not equate to wasting money if you are paying for them emotionally.
 Mental health should take precedence over tallying up dollars and cents when it comes to owning things.

 For tips to get you started with focusing on the items that are most important, consider reading my post about my minimalist closet.
-I will have several more articles coming up about minimalism in other areas of the home as well.
+I have several more articles coming up about minimalism in other areas of the home as well.